What is cloud migration?

 Two key technical factors in most migrations are:

-1. the type of resource (or, “workload”) that’s being migrated, and
+1. the type of resource (or "workload") that is being migrated and

-2. the location that it’s being migrated to.
+2. the location that it is being migrated to.

 Hybrid cloud migration

-Hybrid clouds are also useful for cloud-to-cloud backup, in which on-premises data is backed up on a public cloud as a disaster recovery solution in the event that the on-premises data centre becomes inoperable, such as in the case of a fire, flood or crime.
-(In this case, “cloud to cloud” refers to on-premises data centres sometimes being called “private cloud”).
+Hybrid clouds are also useful for cloud to cloud backup, in which on-premises data is backed up on a public cloud as a disaster recovery solution in the event that the on-premises datacentre becomes inoperable, such as in the case of a fire, flood or crime.
+(In this case, "cloud to cloud" refers to on-premises datacentres sometimes being called "private clouds".)

-While managing resources across multiple clouds might seem difficult, it’s possible to conveniently manage them all from a single place using a central management tool.
+While managing resources across multiple clouds might seem difficult, it is possible to conveniently manage them all from a single place using a central management tool.